Your Cart (0)

 DimensionRAGFine-Tuning

-Quality ceilingExcellent for knowledge retrievalExcellent for style, format, and specialized behavior
+Quality ceilingExcellent for knowledge retrievalExcellent for style, format, behavior

-Best for"What does our policy say about X?""Always respond in this format" or "Master this technical domain"
+Best for"What does our policy say about X?""Always respond in this exact format"

 When to Choose RAG

-RAG is the right choice when your primary goal is giving an AI model access to specific, evolving, or proprietary knowledge.
-If you want the AI to answer questions about your product line, cite your internal policies correctly, summarize your contracts, or navigate your documentation library, RAG accomplishes that directly and cost-effectively.
+RAG is the right choice when your primary goal is giving an AI system access to specific, evolving, or proprietary knowledge.
+If you want the AI to answer questions about your product line, cite internal policies correctly, summarize contracts, or navigate documentation, RAG accomplishes that directly and cost-effectively.
+A concrete example: a 400-person insurance brokerage deployed a RAG system over their underwriting guidelines, carrier appetite documents, and past quote correspondence.
+Agents went from 12 to 18 minutes of research per submission down to about 3 minutes, at a tool cost of roughly $2,400 per month.
+Payback was six weeks.

-RAG also wins when your content changes regularly.
-A support chatbot that needs to reflect product updates, policy changes, or new FAQ entries should use RAG.
-Retraining a fine-tuned model every time your catalog changes is expensive and slow.
-Updating a vector database takes minutes and costs almost nothing.
+RAG also wins when content changes regularly.
+A support chatbot reflecting product updates, policy changes, or new FAQ entries should use RAG.
+Retraining a fine-tuned model every time the catalog changes is expensive and slow.
+Re-embedding an updated document takes seconds and costs fractions of a penny.
+For a company shipping weekly product updates, the operational difference between those two cadences is the difference between a working chatbot and an abandoned project.

 Most businesses building their first AI application should start with RAG.
-It is faster to implement, easier to maintain, cheaper to iterate on, and transparent in its operation: you can always see what content the model retrieved to produce its answer.
+It is faster to implement, easier to maintain, cheaper to iterate on, and transparent in operation: you can always see what content the model retrieved to produce its answer.
+That transparency matters when a CEO asks why the bot gave a wrong answer, when a regulator asks how a decision was made, or when your own team needs to debug a hallucination.
+It also makes RAG the natural fit for pairing with existing AI integration services on top of a clean content stack.

 When to Choose Fine-Tuning

-Fine-tuning is justified when you need to change how the model behaves at a deep level: its tone, its output structure, its response length, or its specialization in a highly technical domain.
-A model trained on thousands of examples of your customer service style will internalize that style more reliably than a RAG system given a few style examples in a system prompt.
+Fine-tuning is justified when you need to change how the model behaves at a deep level: its tone, its output structure, its response length, its restraint on ambiguous inputs, or its specialization in a highly technical domain.
+A model trained on 5,000 examples of your customer service style will internalize that style more reliably than a RAG system given the same examples in a system prompt that competes with every other instruction.

 Frequently Asked Questions

-### Can RAG and fine-tuning be combined?
-Yes.
-Combining them is often the highest-performing architecture for demanding applications.
-A fine-tuned model optimized for your industry's terminology and output format, augmented with a RAG knowledge base for specific factual content, outperforms either approach alone.
-The tradeoff is higher cost and complexity.
+Yes, and for the most demanding applications this is the highest-performing architecture.
+A fine-tuned model optimized for your industry's terminology and output format, augmented with a RAG knowledge base for current factual content, outperforms either approach alone.
+The tradeoff is higher cost, more complex evaluation, and two update cycles to manage.
+Most teams should build RAG first, run it in production for six to 12 months, and only add fine-tuning if they hit a specific behavioral limit that prompting cannot solve.

 For businesses ready to implement either approach, Running Start Digital builds RAG pipelines and fine-tuning workflows designed for your data, your use case, and your technical environment.